afkarxyz/SpotiSongDownloader/README.md

 ![image](https://github.com/user-attachments/assets/11013730-cb0b-4125-9b15-4c40f47fea7e)

 > [!Tip]
-If the download doesn't work, try refreshing the cookies.
+> - If the download doesn't work, try refreshing the cookies.
+> - You can leave `cf_token` empty, because only the `PHPSESSID` is needed.
+If it doesn't work, then add the `cf_token`.
+If it's not available on `spotisongdownloader.to`, look for it in `createToken.php`

 ## How to Obtain a Cookie